 This morning, I got an opportunity to play with a brand new MacBook Pro loaded with the latest Lion operating system.
 While using it, I came across a nice feature that lets the user create a new folder with selected items.
 That is, when you select multiple files and do a right-click, it shows New Folder with Selection option.
 Selecting the option will open a small dialog and lets you enter a name for the New Folder.

 For some reason, this functionality is not available in Windows 7 and the latest Windows 8 operating systems.
-Unfortunately, popular third-party tools that claim to enhance the context menu, don’t offer this feature.
-Thankfully, there is a small tool that allows you get this functionality in XP, Vista, Windows 7 and Windows 8 operating systems.
+Unfortunately, popular third-party tools that claim to enhance the context menu don’t offer this feature.
+Thankfully, there is a small tool that allows you to get this functionality in XP, Vista, Windows 7, and Windows 8 operating systems.

 Files 2 Folder is a small utility for Windows and lets you create a new folder from selected items.
 Installing and using this program is dead simple.
-Just download and run the program as administrator.
-A pop up box will appear asking if you would like to register the shell extension.
+Just download and run the program as an administrator.
+A pop-up box will appear asking if you would like to register the shell extension.
 Click Yes.
 That’s it!